thoughtbot/superglue/docs/getting-started.md

 }

-const history = createHistory({}) // you will need the history library const initialPage = window.BREEZY_INITIAL_PAGE_STATE // gets populated automatically const baseUrl = '' //Normally blank, but you can change this if you are using react-native
+const history = createHistory({}) // you will need the history library const initialPage = window.BREEZY_INITIAL_PAGE_STATE // gets populated from application.html.erb const baseUrl = '' //Normally blank, but you can change this if you are using react-native

 const {reducer, initialState, initialPageKey, connect} = Breezy.start({